This

 We

-should write similar code for all of the textboxes.
+should write similar TextChanged handlers for all of the textboxes.
+They will reuse ShowReponse, we don’t need

-Double-click a button like [Enquiry] and a Click handler is
+to start with this.
+Double-click the [Enquiry] button and a Click handler is

 added: